by Texas Homesteader ~

 First I’ll create the top of my gift box using the front of that pretty greeting card I’ve just removed.

 I flip it over to the blank side & lay a ruler diagonally from corner to corner.
-With a pencil I make a light mark about the middle of the card. (mark it lightly, you’ll be erasing it later)
+With a pencil I make a light 1″ mark at approximately the middle of the card. (mark it lightly, you’ll be erasing it later)

 Then I repeat on the other side.
 What I’m left with is a penciled-in ‘X’ in the exact middle of the card.